curl/everything-curl/get/container.md

 ```

 ### ZSH
-(this is the shell used by MacOS by default)
+(this is the shell used by MacOS and, Kali linux by default)
 `Docker`
 ```
 echo "alias curl='docker run -it --rm docker.io/curlimages/curl'" >> ~/.zshrc && source ~/.zshrc